ayonghosh/pixctrl/README.md

 # PiXCtrl
 X11 GUI control over the web.

 Developed for Raspberry Pi but should work on any X11 system.
+Supports both desktop and mobile devices.

 Dependencies: